NISHOI/WebDev_Finals/README.md

 <h1 align="center">
   Hi there!
-We are Group #
+We are Students of BS CpE 2E
 </h1>

 # About this Project